gitenter/gitenter/doc/architecture/SyAD.md

     - It can be either part of the editor plugin, or an independent application.
 But since relation is hard to be build on-the-fly with a non-immediately algorithm, a local cache/database need to be involved.
 - [SyAD-0022]{SyAD-0010} Client-side traceability validator.
 - [SyAD-0018]{SyAD-0010} Server-side traceability analyzer.
+    - *(The other possibility is a client side traceability analyzer (not only validator), which later send the analysis result to the server (through some messaging system).
+The benefit is it may reduce the load of the web server.
+However, it has the shortcomings of (1) hard to check if the data comes from the user's side is correct, otherwise it may break the database consistency, and (2) user has must-have client side installation -- it is extremely troublesome as our newest system need to be compatible with old client installations.)*
 - [SyAD-0020]{SyAD-0026} `git` revision control system.
 - [SyAD-0021]{SyAD-0027} Database.
 - [SyAD-0017]{SyRS-0046} Web service(s), for: